Yanzi01/ColorMotion_Recorder/README.md

 - **Automatic playback**
   - After recording, the silhouette animation replays automatically
-  - UI elements are hidden during playback so only the artwork remains

 - **Button fallback**
   - A visible **Start Recording** button is always available